 What do I need to know about interest rates?
 Are there different types of interest?

 There are two types of interest: variable and fixed.
 Fixed interest is based solely on a borrower’s credit history; the higher your credit score, the lower your interest rate.
 Fixed rates can exceed variable rates but do not change over time.
 Variable rates are based on either the London Interbank Offered Rate or the Prime Rate, both of which fluctuate over time.
 Variable rates may be better if you know that you will be able to pay back your loans in a short amount of time.
 When shopping for loans, be certain that the advertised interest rates are real, not marked “as low as” or hiding fees.
-Fees of 3 to 4% is the same as an increase of 1% in interest.
+A 3 to 4% fee is the same as a 1% increase in interest.
 Those fees add up.

 Tell me more about variable interest rates.
 Is the LIBOR or the Prime Rate better?

 - London Interbank Offered Rate (LIBOR): As of August 2017, the LIBOR rate was hovering between 1.17%-1.72% depending on the length of the loan.
 This rate represents the average rate that the leading banks of London would be charged if they were to borrow money from another bank for a short period of time.
 LIBOR is the primary benchmark for short-term interest rates worldwide.
 Student loan rates are usually based on a one- or three-month LIBOR average.